-The NBAPI is part of Analytics and Location Engine (ALE) solution that is integrated with Mobility Master.
+The NBAPI is part of Analytics and Location Engine (ALE) solution that is integrated with Mobility Master and the helper process aids the Java Virtual Machine (JVM) process in the AOS-W services Switch.
 The Analytics and Location Engine supports two types of APIs: a polling-based REST API, and a publish/subscribe API based on Google Protobuf and ZeroMQ.